XiaojunSun/wise-r-club/README.md

 Read Me
 ===========

-WISE R Club is a group established by some master students at WISE，Xiamen University.
+WISE R Club is a study group established by some master students at WISE, XMU.

 This repository is set up for publishing tutorials and assignments.